 - sleep disorders

 Cost is a major factor when it comes to how a condition affects someone.
 Treatment plans and medications can be expensive, and planning around payment can be stressful.
-A study from 2007 claimed that the “cost of illness” for a person with ADHD is $14,576 each year.
+A study from 2007 suggested that the “cost of illness” for a person with ADHD is $14,576 each year.
 That means ADHD costs Americans $42.5 billion dollars each year — and that’s on the conservative side of ADHD prevalence estimates.

 Medicines and treatments aren’t the only costs to consider when dealing with an ADHD diagnosis.
-Other factors that can make a dent in your pocketbook include:
+Other factors that can add cost include: